ea42gh/linear-algebra-notebooks/Notes/LinAlg/Randomized SVD.md

+rSVD.ipynb

-rSVD.ipynb:    # 1.
-Get Data
+# 1. Get Data
-rSVD.ipynb:    # 2.
-Approximating a Matrix A
+# 2. Approximating a Matrix A
-rSVD.ipynb:    # 2.
-Randomized SVD
+# 2. Randomized SVD